 Ah.
 That’s better!
 Okay, so let’s talk about your experience with each photographer up to this point.
 You’re experience with each photographer begins from receiving your recommendations.
 Your next experience happens when you visited their website.
 Your third experience happens when you inquire and the type of response you receive.
 How did each one make you feel?
 Did everyone respond to you?
 Did they sound excited you said hello?
 Now you can narrow down your list of who you want to continue talking with.

 You’ve made it to Step 4!
 Pat yourself on your back, because you are so close to booking your dream wedding photographer!
-Step 4 has some fun to it, but also some darkness.
+Step 4 has some fun to it, but also some scary moments too.
 Hearing a bride’s vision and sharing what to expect from me is my personal favorite part of connecting with a new bride.
-The dark side though??
+The scary moments though??
 Talking budgets.
 This stressful subject can certainly be difficult to navigate.
 Your photographer should be upfront about all costs, including any travel fees and sales tax.
 With each new Bride and Groom, we discuss wedding coverage and the extra goodies (like engagement sessions and wedding heirloom albums) to ensure each couple is getting exactly what they need.
-At the end of the consult, you should know exactly what your paying for and the final cost.
+At the end of the consult, you should know exactly what you’re paying for and the final cost.

 Most photographers book between 8-10 months out and calendars can fill up pretty quickly. (especially those that only take on a limited numbers of weddings each season…ahem, wink, wink) Once you know who you want to work with don’t delay in making it official!
 Then you can mark, ‘Hire Your Dream Photographer’ off your wedding to-do list!